Rob Weys – Chair

 Kathleen is an active member of Squamish’s volunteer community and has served as a director of the Howe Sound Women’s Centre (President), the Squamish Community Foundation and the Association of Whistler Area Residents for the Environment and is currently a director with the Rotary Club of Squamish and the Squamish Senior Citizen’s Housing Society.

-Maxime Charron is the founder of LeadingAhead and Co-founder of Drive Energy Inc. As a Chamber Director, he strives to guide a thriving Squamish through its growth in a sustainable way while integrating the Squamish foundations of Live, Work and Play.
+Maxime Charron is the founder of LeadingAhead Energy.
+As a Chamber Director, he strives to guide a thriving Squamish through its growth in a sustainable way while integrating the Squamish foundations of Live, Work and Play.

-Following graduation in International Business at the University of Ottawa and Sustainable Business Leadership from BCIT, Maxime founded LeadingAhead and recently co-founded Drive Energy, which provides and installs electric car charging stations across the country.
+Following graduation in International Business at the University of Ottawa and Sustainable Business Leadership from BCIT, Maxime founded LeadingAhead Energy, which provides and installs electric car charging stations across the country.

 In the past year, Maxime has been on the environmental and international committees at the Surrey Board of Trade and has been a member of the Greater Vancouver Board of Trade for many years while being heavily involved in the Company of Young Professional cohort.